ELEVATE-Project/user/src/api-doc/elevate-setup.md

 ## Start the Services

-1. Navigate to the src folder of all 5 services.
+Navigate to the src folder of all 5 services and run pm2 start command:

     ```bash
     $ cd /opt/backend/mentoring/src